-Grass snakes would have been mating in April or May, and this month the females will be looking for suitable sites to lay their eggs.
+Grass snakes would have been mating in April or May, and so in June and July the females are looking for suitable sites to lay their eggs.

 The grass snake is easily recognised by the bright yellow and black collar markings.
 It's our only native snake which doesn't give birth to live young.